 Works to date

 Work started in spring 2013 clearing the site and constructing the temporary causeway in the river which will act as a base for the heavy construction machinery and cranes.
 The rail bridge will be completed first, the rail switched over to the new bridge and then the existing bridge demolished before the road bridge is built adjacent to the rail bridge.

 In the autumn of 2013 National Grid identified a problem with the adjacent electrical pylon.
 The road and rail bridge had to be closed for safety reasons which meant that piling for the new rail bridge was delayed whilst a new pylon was erected.

 It had been intended that the existing bridge would be used until the rail bridge was completed and then temporary decking placed alongside the railway to provide a single lane access for vehicles.
 Unfortunately, in November 2013 it was necessary to close the existing railway line following settlement of the old bridge and by January 2014 the road bridge has also deteriorated and had to be closed for safety reasons.

 This has meant that all traffic has had to be diverted onto the alternative A496 through Maentwrog.
 Following safety concerns, a traffic convoy system is now in operation along the narrowest 1.4m stretch of this road.
 The introduction of the convoy has meant that the temporary decking has had to be omitted in order to ensure that the project is completed on budget.
-Omitting the temporary decking however will allow the permanent road bridge to be completed earlier than planned in December 2014.
+The Contractors said that omitting the temporary decking would allow the permanent road bridge to be completed earlier than planned in December 2014.

-The rail bridge will re-open in summer 2014.
-The road bridge will remain closed for vehicles and pedestrians until December 2014
+The rail bridge will re-open 1st of September 2014.
+The road bridge will remain closed for vehicles and pedestrians until Spring 2015.

 About Pont Briwet